Published: 12 September 2017

 What kind of opportunities are there for students whilst they are studying?

 “Tonnes!
 We go a bit above and beyond I think – I get a bit carried away!
-We offer internships for students in this programme.
-So some of my students are going to Freedom from Torture – the organisation – to work with and support people who have been victims of torture.
-We’ve got internships with Durham and Northumbria Police, and the NHS, which they can do alongside their degree.
+We offer support for students seeking work placements and research projects.
+We’ve got strong links with local employers including Durham and Northumbria Police, and the NHS.
 A lot of students have self-initiated their own things, like the fashion show and the food bank.
 But we do a lot of stuff on volunteering because I am an ex-volunteer manager.
 So I promote volunteering a lot and the benefits of it.

-“We’ve also got a really lively social group; we’ve just come back from London this weekend.
-They had me run ragged!
-We go out to offer things away from the classroom because I think studying social sciences isn’t just in the classroom, it’s going out into the social world and seeing it.
-We saw exhibits in London on slavery – modern day and historical, and we went to the Jewish museum and saw the Holocaust exhibitions – what happens when societies become too controlling and isolate certain members.
+“We’ve also got a really lively social group.
+We go out of our way to offer things away from the classroom because I think studying social sciences isn’t just in the classroom, it’s going out into the social world and seeing it.
+We've seen exhibits in London on slavery – modern day and historical, and we went to the Jewish museum and saw the Holocaust exhibitions – what happens when societies become too controlling and isolate certain members.

 Had a hoot in London with students! pic.twitter.com/x3knnANvhG— Drew Dalton (@DrewDalton1980) March 6, 2016